Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

 \subsection{A Limitation of MaxWeight}

-The MaxWeight scheduling policy is widely recognized for its throughput optimality and asymptotic guarantees.
-However, in finite-time settings, MaxWeight can exhibit notable performance limitations.
-In this subsection, we highlight these limitations by presenting established upper-bound results from the literature \citep{tassiulas1992stability,stolyar2004maxweight,neely2010stochastic,walton2021learning}, along with a new lower bound that demonstrates the necessity of the factors appearing in the upper bound and reveals the fundamental limitations of the policy.
+The MaxWeight policy is widely recognized for its throughput optimality and asymptotic guarantees.
+Nevertheless, its performance in the finite-time regime is much less understood.
+In this subsection, we revisit established upper-bound results from the literature~\citep{tassiulas1992stability,stolyar2004maxweight,neely2010stochastic,walton2021learning} and present a complementary lower bound that clarifies the necessity of the factors appearing in this bound, thereby providing a more complete understanding of the policy’s fundamental limitations.